Backblaze-B2-Samples/b2_count_versions/README.md

 # Count Versions
-This script spiders through an S3 or S3 compatible bucket looking for versions of a objects.
+This script spiders through a B2 bucket looking for versions of a objects.
 For any object that has multiple versions, it spits out the name of the object and the number of objects found.
+It also returns the total number of files and the total number of file versions that are found in the bucket.

 ## Pre-requisites
 This scripts requires: